-The Council of Representatives shall meet at least one (1) time each calendar year, in order to consult with, and advise, the Board regarding matters of organizational importance.
-The Council shall meet at such additional times and locations as determined by the Council Chair or Council with the agreement of the ISA Board of Directors.
-Revised 3/20
+The Component Council shall meet at least one (1) time each calendar year, in order to consult with, and advise, the Board regarding matters of strategic importance.
+The Council shall meet at such additional times and locations as determined by the ISA Board of Directors.